-In order to manage our exposure to price risk in the marketing of our oil and natural gas, and as required under our Credit Agreement, we periodically enter into oil and natural gas price commodity derivative positions with respect to a portion of our expected production.
-During the fourth quarter of 2019, we entered into derivative contracts for natural gas, which expire in December 2020.
-During the fourth quarter of 2018, we entered into commodity derivative contracts for crude oil, which will expire in May 2020.
+In order to manage our exposure to price risk in the marketing of our oil and natural gas, and as required under the Sixth Amended and Restated Credit Agreement (the "Credit Agreement"), we enter into oil and natural gas price commodity derivative positions with respect to a portion of our expected production.
+See Financial Statements and Supplementary Data - Note 2 - Long-Term Debt under Part II, Item 8 in this Form 10-K for a full description the Credit Agreement.
+See Financial Statements and Supplementary Data - Note 10 - Derivative Financial Instruments under Part II, Item 8 in this Form 10-K for additional information on our derivative contracts and transactions.
 We may enter into more derivative contracts in the future.
-While these commodity derivative positions are intended to reduce the effects of volatile crude oil and natural gas prices, they may also limit future income if crude oil and natural gas prices were to rise substantially over the price established by such positions.
-In addition, such transactions may expose us to the risk of financial loss in certain circumstances, including instances in which:

-- our production is less than expected; - there is a widening of price differentials between delivery points for our production and the delivery points assumed in the hedge arrangements; or - the counterparties to the derivative contracts fail to perform under the terms of the contracts.
+While these commodity derivative positions are intended to reduce the effects of crude oil and natural gas price volatility, they may also limit future income if crude oil and natural gas prices were to rise substantially over the price established by such positions.
+In addition, such transactions may expose us to the risk of financial loss in certain circumstances, including instances in which there is a widening of price differentials between delivery points for our production and the delivery points assumed in the hedge arrangements or the counterparties to the derivative contracts fail to perform under the terms of the contracts.